1‑866‑ARF‑MEOW

 5. Laryngeal paralysis

-A dog’s larynx (or opening to the windpipe) contains cartilage flaps that open wide while the dog breathes and closes when they swallow.
+A dog’s larynx (or opening to the windpipe) contains cartilage flaps that open wide when your dog breathes and closes when they swallow.
 Laryngeal paralysis occurs when one or both of their flaps fail to open normally, making their breathing more difficult.
-This is most common in middle-aged and older dogs, as their larynx gradually loses its normal function.
-Labradors and Golden Retrievers can also be more prone to this condition.

 6. Cushing’s Disease